Melanocortin 2 receptor accessory protein: Familial glucocorticoid deficiency (FGD)

 The familial glucocorticoid deficiency occurs as a result of poor adrenal response to ACTH stimulation which leads to glucocorticoid deficiency.
 The mutations in the MRAP gene caused the congenital disorder familial glucocorticoid deficiency type 2 (FGD-2).
 FGD-2 is an autosomal recessive disease with early childhood onset of recurrent infections, hypoglycaemia, skin hyperpigmentation, and failure to thrive due to low glucocorticoids levels.
 If left untreated, it could be fatal.
 MRAP mutations were found to disable the movement of MC2 to the cell surface of adrenal gland cells; this would make MC2 irresponsive to ACTH stimulation causing a deficiency in glucocorticoids production.
 The mutations in the MRAP gene were found to be mostly homozygous nonsense or splice-site mutations that caused the truncation of MRAP protein.
-Few FGD-2 cases were reported to have homozygous missense MRAP gene mutations that led to replacing tyrosine with aspartame at position 59 or the substitution of valine with alanine at position 26.
+Few FGD-2 cases were reported to have homozygous missense MRAP gene mutations that led to replacing tyrosine with asparagine at position 59 or the substitution of valine with alanine at position 26.
 These missense mutations cause a milder form of the disease and a later onset.
 The mutations in the MRAP gene sequence that cause FGD-2 are considered rare compared to the effect of chronic corticosteroid treatment that leads to adrenal insufficiency disrupting the MC2/MRAP stimulation by ACTH.